 Obviously, this is not the case for external client communication, but shortening the time you speed re-reading your internal communication saves days.

 NOTE: I once heard a story about the Queen, in that at a reception she never moves between conversations by saying hello or goodbye, which saves hours per evening and means she can speak to many more people at one event.
 Adopt the same philosophy for email.

 Every time you include 5 people into an email, you are requiring 5 people in your team to read and understand your message.
 If they are not required to act on something or it’s not directly relevant to their own immediate priorities, leave them out.
 Instead, introduce weekly (or even daily) round-ups of bigger picture stuff that in one email brings together lots of individual moving parts within the business.

-One of the most important things I can recommend, is to set the expectations for communication response times using differing methods and ensure these are understood by your team and customers.
+One of the most important things I can recommend is to set the expectations for communication response times using different methods and ensure these are understood by your team and customers.